spatie/server-side-rendering/README.md

 ## Who's this package for?

 Server side rendering (SSR) can be hard, and non-trivial to enable in your JavaScript application.
 Before using this library, make sure you know what you're getting in to.
 Alex Grigoryan has a [pretty concise article](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8) on the benefits and caveats of SSR.
+Anthony Gore also has a great article on [server side rendering a Vue application in Laravel](https://vuejsdevelopers.com/2017/11/06/vue-js-laravel-server-side-rendering/), which inspired this library.

 In case you're in need of a refresher...